phamhieu275/laravel-generator/README.md

 ## Option

-Use --force or -f to overwrite exist file on all command.
+Use --overwrite to overwrite exist file on all command.

 Credits
 --------